 - Infection - Women who have bacterial vaginosis tend to have an unpleasant odor.
 Also known as vaginal bacteriosis, this infection is mostly experienced by women of childbearing age.
 Having a sexual intercourse with a new partner is one of the reasons of acquiring the infection although it’s not considered a sexually transmitted infection.
 Yeast infection can lead to discharge, soreness and itching.
 Your vagina has good and bacteria and it needs balance in order to be healthy.

 - Hormones - Your hormones change during ovulation and when you’re having your period.
 During menopausal stage, you may experience a smelly and watery discharge because your estrogen level is lowered.

 - Sweat - When it’s sweaty down there, then expect it to be smelly.
 Blame your sweat glands and bacteria.
 Like your armpits, eyelids and ear canals, your vagina also has apocrine sweat glands.
-Such glands secrete fluid with the presence of bacteria which can cause fishy vaginal odor.
+Such glands secrete fluid with the presence of bacteria which can cause fishy vaginal smell.